TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   correlation test and the t-test to use linear regression to estimate the conditional mean of one continuous variable based on the value of another continuous variable.
-We saw that linear regression could also incorporate categorical variables, in which case it could be shown to be equivalent to the equal variances t-test and ANOVA procedures.
+We saw that linear regression could also incorporate categorical predictors, in which case it could be shown to be equivalent to the equal variances t-test and ANOVA procedures.

 When fitting a simple linear regression model with a **continuous predictor** `x`,